joseriveraphd/proj_sql/README.md

     theme(legend.title=element_blank())
 ```

+<p align="center"> <font size="12"><b> Complaints with shortest resolution times in 2021</p></b></font>

 ![](sql_code_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-Note that the first four categories have resolution times less than 1
+Note that the first four complaints in the graph have the shortest resolution times, which are less than 1
-hour.
+day.
 The resolution times for the first four categories plotted above
 are 1.8, 2.7, 3.0, and 8.6 minutes.

 # Mobile, phone, and other sources of 3-1-1 requests